Oral lichen planus

 It's not known what causes oral lichen planus.
 However, T lymphocytes — certain white blood cells involved in inflammation — appear to be activated in oral lichen planus.
-Although it could indicate an immune disorder, more research is needed to determine the exact cause.
+This could indicate an immune disorder, and genetic factors may be involved.
+But more research is needed to determine the exact cause.

-It's possible that, in some people, oral lichen planus may be triggered by certain medications, mouth injury, infection, or allergy-causing agents such as dental materials.
+It's possible that, in some people, oral lichen planus may be triggered by certain medications, mouth injury, infection or allergy-causing agents such as dental materials.
+Stress may be involved in symptoms becoming worse or recurring.
 However, these causes are not confirmed.

-Some factors may increase your risk of developing oral lichen planus, such as having a disorder that compromises your immune system or taking certain medications, though more research is needed.
+Some factors may increase your risk of developing oral lichen planus, such as having a disorder that lowers your immunity or taking certain medications, though more research is needed.

 Severe cases of oral lichen planus may increase the risk of:

 - Significant pain

 Your doctor makes a diagnosis of oral lichen planus based on:

 - Discussion of your medical and dental history and the medications you're taking